VeriTaS: The First Dynamic Benchmark for Multimodal Automated Fact-Checking: Results

 \subsection{The Role of Knowledge Cutoff}

 We evaluate the same models on the longitudinal \method split.
 Fig.~\ref{fig:results_longitudinal} shows the results.
-All evaluated models exhibit a marked increase in MSE after their respective Knowledge Cutoff Dates (KCDs).
+All evaluated models exhibit a marked increase in MSE after their respective Knowledge Cutoff Dates (KCDs), as one can see for the consistently increasing solid curves.
 On average, MSE rises from roughly $0.6$ to above $0.8$, substantially reducing the margin to trivial \textit{always \nei} behavior.
-The effect is particularly pronounced for \textsc{Gemini~3~Pro}, whose MSE increases from below $0.4$ to over $0.6$.
-We can rule out the increased share of videos as a confounding factor, since the same phenomenon is observed for text-only claims, see Fig.~\ref{fig:results_longitudinal_per_modality} for the breakdown.
+The effect is particularly pronounced for \textsc{Gemini~3.1~Pro}, whose MSE increases from around $0.3$ to over $0.7$.
+We can rule out the increasing share of videos as a confounding factor, since the same phenomenon is observed for text-only claims, see Fig.~\ref{fig:results_longitudinal_per_modality} for the breakdown.